a-h-b/dadasnake/README.md

 ![steps](https://github.com/a-h-b/dadasnake/blob/master/documentation/steps.png)

 ## The configuration
 The config file must be in .yaml format.
 The order within the yaml file does not matter, but the hierarchy has to be kept.
-Here are some explanations.
+Explanations can be found in the config-file in config/config.default.yaml .

 **top-level parameters** | **sub-parameters** | **subsub-parameters** | **default value** | **possible values** | **used in stage** | **explanation** | **comments / recommendations**
 ---|---|---|---|---|---|---|---